-Are Student Loans Forgiven After Death?
+Are Student Loans Forgiven After You Die?

 With all the talk surrounding President Joe Biden’s student loan forgiveness plan in the headlines, it’s easy to forget that borrowers and their families have other things on their minds when it comes to their student debts.

 Student Loan Forgiveness: Timeline of Events Leading Up To the Supreme Court Review

 Learn: Protect Your Financial Future With Gold and Silver

 Student Loans: DOJ Says Overruling Biden’s Forgiveness Could Lead to Lawsuits Over ‘Virtually All Federal Action’

 For instance, what happens to federal student loans when a beneficiary dies?
 As gloomy as the subject is, there was a time not long ago when this question was being asked by more and more borrowers.

 Back in 2020, Betsy Mayotte, president and founder of The Institute of Student Loan Advisors (TISLA), spoke to Money about the increasing number of debtors who were asking her what would happen to their student loans if they contracted COVID-19 and died.
 “It seems to be the theme of the day,” she remarked at the time.